 A person working as Mental Health Counselor in Iceland typically earns around 915,000 ISK.
 Salaries range from 421,000 ISK (lowest) to 1,450,000 ISK (highest).

-This is the average monthly salary including housing, transport, and other benefits.
-Mental Health Counselor salaries vary drastically based on experience, skills, gender, or location.
+This is the average salary including housing, transport, and other benefits.
+Mental Health Counselor salaries in Iceland vary drastically based on experience, skills, gender, or location.
 Below you will find a detailed breakdown based on many different criteria.

-Mental Health Counselor salaries in Iceland range from 421,000 ISK per month (starting salary) to 1,450,000 ISK per month (maximum salary).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries for the position Mental Health Counselor in Iceland range from 421,000 ISK (starting salary) to 1,450,000 ISK (maximum salary).
+It should be noted that the given figure is not the legally mandated minimum wage; rather, it represents the lowest figure reported in a salary survey that included thousands of participants and professionals from all regions of the country.